MuhammadHuzaifa-DataScience-Ml/Data-Science-Projects/README.md

-Here's a `README.md` file for your GitHub project:

----

 # EDA on Titanic Dataset

 This project focuses on performing Exploratory Data Analysis (EDA) on the famous Titanic dataset to discover patterns and insights.
 The analysis includes data cleaning, visualization, and statistical analysis to understand the factors that contributed to the survival of passengers.